-For the seventh year, the 2022 Report includes the number of samples analyzed by the GC/C/IRMS method on 19-norandrosterone and boldenone as per the Technical Document TD IRMS.
+For the eighth year, the 2023 Report includes the number of samples analyzed by the GC/C/IRMS method on 19-norandrosterone and boldenone as per the Technical Document TD IRMS.
 Since the 2019 Report, the number of samples analyzed by the GC/C/IRMS method on formestane has also been included.
 ADAMS has continued to allow the reporting of GHRFs, GnRH, insulin, IGF-I, and hGH biomarkers, when conducted in a standardized way.

-The 2022 report now includes testing information in relation to DBS (Dried Blood Spot) which is a new sample collection platform which has the potential to become a very valuable addition to a testing program.
+The 2023 report includes testing information in relation to DBS (Dried Blood Spot) which is a new sample collection platform which has the potential to become a very valuable addition to a testing program.
 In addition, testing information on the analysis of steroid esters in whole blood is also provided in these reports.

-The 2022 Report, as the 2021 Report, includes testing data related to Gender (See TA Report, starting on page 156).
+The 2023 Report, as the 2022 Report, includes testing data related to Gender (See TA Report).